tanmayb123/Keras-Natural-Language-Classification/README.md

-# Spam Classification via Neural Networks in Keras
+# Natural Language Classification via Neural Networks in Keras

 Welcome!
 This repo contains the code to classify natural language sentences via Neural Networks, all coded in the Keras library.